bjelline/fullcalendar/README.md

+# A For of Fullcalendar Ruby Gem

+just one change: month view always collapses all entries into one 'more' link, no matter what number.  (makes `eventLimit` pointless)

 # Fullcalendar Ruby Gem

 This gem just includes [fullcalendar](https://fullcalendar.io/) and [scheduler](https://fullcalendar.io/scheduler/) as an asset in rails applications or other ruby frameworks